-15.5 Staff who have contact with pupils and families .
-34

-16. Monitoring arrangements Appendix 1: Safeguarding procedures in schools: 1.1: Checking visitors 35

-1.2: Children who are absent from education

-1.3: Missing pupils

-1.4: Procedures for dealing with allegations of child-on-child abuse

-1.5: Creating a supportive environment in school and minimising the risk of child-on-child sexual abuse.

-1.6: Searching, screening, confiscation, and the role of the Appropriate Adult

-1.7: Sharing of nudes and semi-nudes ('sexting')

-1.8: Pupils who leave or join school at non-standard transition points

-1.9: Late collection and non-collection of children

-1.10 Use of school premises for non-school activities/extracurricular activities

-1.11 Photography and images

-Appendix 2 contextual safeguarding issues

-2.2: Helping children to understand and recognise risk and identify available support .
-51

-2.3: Reporting systems for our pupils .
-52

-2.4: Child abduction and Community safety incidents .
-54

-2.5: Child-on-child abuse .
-57

-2.6: Domestic abuse .
-57

-2.7: Homelessness .
-58

-2.8: Preventing radicalisation .
-58

-2.9: Child criminal exploitation .
-58

-2.10: Child sexual exploitation .
-58

-2.11: Serious violence .
-58

-2.12: So-called 'honour-based' abuse (including FGM and forced marriage) .
-59

-2.13: FGM .
-59

-2.14: Forced marriage .
-59

-2.15: Cybercrime .
-59

-Appendix 3: Links with other policies 61
+15.5 Staff who have contact with pupils and families 34 16.
+Monitoring arrangements Appendix 1: Safeguarding procedures in schools: 35 1.1: Checking visitors 1.2: Children who are absent from education 1.2: Children who are absent from education 1.4: Procedures for dealing with allegations of child-on-child abuse 1.5: Creating a supportive environment in school and minimising the risk of child-on-child sexual ab 1.6: Searching, screening, confiscation, and the role of the Appropriate Adult 1.7: Sharing of nudes and semi-nudes ('sexting') 1.8: Pupils who leave or join school at non-standard transition points 1.9: Late collection and non-collection of children 43 1.10 Use of school premises for non-school activities/extracurricular activities 45 1.11 Photography and images 46 Appendix 2 contextual safeguarding issues 2.1: Pastoral Support for pupils with special educational needs, disabilities or health issues 2.2: Helping children to understand and recognise risk and identify available support.
+51 2.3: Reporting systems for our pupils 52 2.4: Child abduction and Community safety incidents 54 2.5: Child-on-child abuse 57 2.6: Domestic abuse 57 2.7: Homelessness 58 2.8: Preventing radicalisation 58 2.9: Child criminal exploitation 58 2.10: Child sexual exploitation 58 2.11: Serious violence 58 2.12: So-called 'honour-based' abuse (including FGM and forced marriage) 2.13: FGM 2.14: Forced marriage 2.15: Cybercrime Appendix 3: Links with other policies